peaceknight05/sstmon/README.md

 immune to damage for the next turn (not immune to status effects)
 ### Crit
 +2 damage (unless opponent is immune)

+## Progressing
+After every win, the enemy becomes stronger.
+The total number of enemies defeated is then displayed after a battle is conceded.